Socioemotional Development In Early Adulthood

 Q: What if I'm struggling with anxiety or depression?

 A: Don't hesitate to seek professional help.
-A therapist or counselor can provide support and guidance in managing these challenges.
+In real terms, a therapist or counselor can provide support and guidance in managing these challenges.
 Self-care practices, such as exercise and mindfulness, can also be beneficial.

 Q: How can I find a fulfilling career?